pytonik/pytonik/docs/source/func.rst

 .. note::

     Some functions will be re-consider as standalone module and be made as dependencies in the future.
-    Making pytonik framework more flexible and lite.
+    Making pytonik framework more flexible and elegant.

 Count